Ian Dalrymple

 Ian Dalrymple (26 August 1903 – 28 March 1989) was a British screenwriter, film director, film editor and film producer.

-Biography
+Early life

 Born in Johannesburg, South Africa, he was educated at Rugby and Trinity College, Cambridge.

+Career

 He worked in advertising then went into the film industry.

 Editor

 Initially, he worked as an editor at Gainsborough Pictures working his way up to head editor.
 He then went to become head editor at Gaumont-British pictures from Rome Express onwards.

 Screenwriter

 He went into screenwriting with great success.
-He was nominated for an Oscar for his contribution to the script of Pygmalion.
+He won an Oscar for his contribution to the script of Pygmalion.

 Dalrymple went to work on Alexander Korda's propaganda film The Lion Has Wings (1939).
 One of its directors, Michael Powell, called Dalrymple "an extremely able and very nice man and a wonderful organiser."

 Crown Film Unit

-During World War II, from 1940-43 he was a producer for the Crown Film Unit, the government run agency for information and propaganda films, in particular working, and forming a close friendship, with Humphrey Jennings.
+During World War II, from 1940 to 1943 he was a producer for the Crown Film Unit, the government run agency for information and propaganda films, in particular working, and forming a close friendship, with Humphrey Jennings.

 Dalrymple said in 1941 their goal was:

 We say in film to our own people 'This is what the boys in the services, or the girls in the factories, or the men and women in Civil Defence, or the patient citizens themselves are like, and what they are doing.
 They are playing their part in the spirit in which you see them in this film.
 Be of good heart and go and do likewise'.
 And we say to the world, 'Here in these films are the British people at war' ...
 It has seen the truth and it can make up its own mind.